Uriyadi 2

 Uriyadi 2 is a 2019 Indian Tamil-language political action thriller film written and directed by Vijay Kumar and produced by actor Suriya’s 2D Entertainment.
 It stars Vijay Kumar and newcomer Vismaya, while Abbas, "Parithabangal" Sudhakar, Durai Ramesh, and Shankar Thas play supporting roles.
-The music was composed by Govind Vasantha, and the film released on 5 April 2019.
+The music was composed by Govind Vasantha, and the film was released on 5 April 2019.

-A spiritual sequel to the 2016 film Uriyadi, it released on 5 April 2019 to positive critical reviews for its dialogues and political content.
+A spiritual sequel to the 2016 film Uriyadi, it was released on 5 April 2019 to positive critical reviews for its dialogues and political content.
 It turned out to be a commercial success.